geddy/model/README.md

       return s.length > 0;
   });
   this.validatesWithFunction('password', function (value, model) {
-      // returing false it will use standard message if (typeof value != typeof "") {
+      // if the function returns false it will use a standard message if (typeof value != typeof "") {
       	 return false;
       }

-      // if return string it will be used as message error if  (value.length <= 3) {
+      // if it returns a string the string will be used as an error message if  (value.length <= 3) {
       	 return "Your password must be at least 4 characters long ";
       }

-      // This will check if the string has repeats more than twice if (value == "1234")  {
-      	 return "Your password is too weak";
-      }

-      return true;
+      // return true if the validation passed return true;
   });

-  // Can define methods for instances like this this.someMethod = function () {
+  // methods for instances can be defined in the constructor like this this.someMethod = function () {
     // Do some stuff
   };
 };

-// Can also define them on the prototype User.prototype.someOtherMethod = function () {
+// methods for instances can also be defined on the prototype User.prototype.someOtherMethod = function () {
   // Do some other stuff
 };

-User = model.register('User', User);
+// prepares the model and adds it as a property on `model` User = model.register('User', User);
 ```